-Proper soil temperature and moisture play a role in maximizing pepper seed germination rates, as they do best under humid conditions with a soil temperature between 80-85°F during daytime hours.
+Soil temperature and moisture play a role in maximizing pepper seed germination rates, as they do best under humid conditions with a soil temperature between 80-85°F during daytime hours.
 When starting seeds indoors during the winter, you'll experience the best results if you're able to provide humidity and raise soil temperature above normal thermostat settings.

-While many seeds will germinate under normal household conditions, some varieties are more finicky, like those from Capsicum chinense species.
+While most pepper seeds will germinate under normal household conditions, some varieties are more finicky, like those from Capsicum chinense species.
 So while controlling your soil environment may not be absolutely necessary, it does help, and if you're not getting the results hoped for, that'd be one of the main things to consider.

 For simplicity, this page is dedicated to optimizing the soil environment for sprouting pepper seeds and doesn't address choice of soil, watering or fertilization which are also important.
 Please see our Step by Step Growing Guide for more information on those topics.